dallonasnes/police-scanner-analysis/README.md

 Note: The cluster this was deployed to has since been taken down.
 The below instructions may be helpful for those wishing to deploy this code on a new cluster.

 #### Running deployed code
+NB: This is now an archive, the cluster + web app have since been taken down.

 Node web app is already deployed to load balanced web servers.
 You can reach the home page at `http://mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3005`

 The node web app allows users to query precomputed analyses of police language and can be filtered by police dept, zone/beat, time of day and time of year.
 This app demos basic analyses - word count applied to find most and least common words, and a Logistic Regression model inferring sentiment scores from the transcripts of processed recordings.